RENEE MONTAGNE, Host:

 KLINEFELTER: Unidentified Woman: (Unintelligible) Bernstein law firm, how can we help you?

 KLINEFELTER: Attorney Richard Bernstein is blind, but says he received a waiver to enter law school 15 years ago.
 Bernstein says shortly thereafter the ABA revised its standards and, Bernstein claims, threatened to penalize schools that gave too many waivers or did not use the L-SAT.
 Now Bernstein is suing the ABA, arguing the L-SAT violates the Americans with Disabilities Act.

-Mr. RICHARD BERNSTEIN (Attorney): They are basically forcing U.S. law schools to break federal law by requiring applicants to take an illegal exam.
+RICHARD BERNSTEIN: They are basically forcing U.S. law schools to break federal law by requiring applicants to take an illegal exam.
 The Americans with Disabilities Act is very clear about this.
 It is illegal to require someone to take an exam which on its face is discriminatory.

-Those who've judged law school applications, like Wayne State University Professor David Moss, say some universities do accept students with low L-SAT scores.
+KLINEFELTER: Those who've judged law school applications, like Wayne State University Professor David Moss, say some universities do accept students with low L-SAT scores.
 But Moss adds that the company creating the L-SAT directs that tests given with special accommodations - like those granted to blind students - should not be given the same weight as regular L-SATs.

-Professor DAVID MOSS (Wayne State University): They've got this flag on it that screams out beware of this test result, it could be dangerous to your health.
+DAVID MOSS: They've got this flag on it that screams out beware of this test result, it could be dangerous to your health.

-Mr. DONALD POLDEN (Dean, Santa Clara University Law School): The stories are legion about a five or six position swing in a school has caused the loss of jobs of administrators or students to flee for other law schools.
+DONALD POLDEN: The stories are legion about a five or six position swing in a school has caused the loss of jobs of administrators or students to flee for other law schools.

 KLINEFELTER: For NPR News, I'm Quinn Klinefelter in Detroit.